LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_SDIRK_2_1_2"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the default 2nd order implicit method.
 Both the method and embedding are A- and B-stable.

 .. math::